laravel-notification-channels/fcm/README.md

 The sound to play when the device receives the notification.

-Supports "default" or the filename of a sound resource bundled in the app.
+Android: Supports "default" or the filename of a sound resource bundled in the app.
 Sound files must reside in `/res/raw/`.

+iOS: Sound files can be in the main bundle of the client app or in the `Library/Sounds` folder of the app's data container.

 ```php
 setTag(string $tag)
 ```

-dentifier used to replace existing notifications in the notification drawer.
+Identifier used to replace existing notifications in the notification drawer.

 If not specified, each request creates a new notification.